aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 The target table is rather optimally configured (UNLOGGED, no indexes, no constraints, no triggers).
 PostgreSQL configuration includes all recommended bulk loading optimizations (80GB shared_buffers, huge pages, `io_uring`, fsync=off).
 Despite this, system CPU remains at 70-84% at high degrees.

-The bottleneck appears to be **architectural**, not configurational:
+The bottleneck appears to be more architectural than configurational, with bffer pool partition locks, relation extension lock, FSM access...

-- Buffer pool partition locks are hardcoded, not tunable
-- Relation extension lock is a single exclusive lock per table by design
-- FSM access requires serialization to maintain consistency

 No configuration parameter appears able to eliminate these fundamental coordination requirements.

-## 6.3 Future Work: PostgreSQL Instrumentation Analysis
+### 6.3 Future Work: PostgreSQL Instrumentation Analysis

 While this analysis relied on system-level metrics, a follow-up study will use PostgreSQL's internal instrumentation to provide direct evidence of lock contention and wait events.
 This will validate the hypotheses presented in this analysis using database engine-level metrics.